 The fund is administered by NAC and is set up to help arts organisations which have limited resources to scale up and establish robust governance structures.
 The stART Fund also aims to help these smaller arts organisations create and present quality programmes that contribute to the vibrancy of Singapore's arts and culture ecosystem.
 Such programmes include those with community impact that enable more people to enjoy the arts, enhance the arts experience through digital technology, and encourage audiences to reflect on and celebrate Singapore's cultural identity.

-Through the stART Fund, NAC will work with private donors and rally the community to build a vibrant arts scene for Singapore that is sustainable for the long-term.
+Through the stART Fund, NAC will work with private donors and rally the community to build a vibrant arts scene for Singapore that is sustainable for both the short-term and long-term.
+With the continued efforts of our partners, it is a testament to our resilience during a time of crisis as we continue to foster a culture of giving to the arts.

 WHO DOES THE START FUND SUPPORT?